- Preparation and cooking time

 - ½ tsp baking powder

-- 50g homemade ghee (see below), or softened unsalted butter plus 1kg ghee, for frying
+- 50g ghee or softened unsalted butter plus 1kg ghee, for frying

 - squeeze of lemon juice

 - 4-5 tbsp whole milk